ZzinnerGamer/pf2e-threat-tracker/README.md

   Add hotkeys and UI affordances for faster toggling or panel movement.

 ### 💡 Future Ideas

-- **Distance-Based Threat Modifiers**
-  Scale threat based on how far the attacker is from the enemy (relative to their speed).

 - **Extra VFX Options**
   Use Sequencer to flash icons or mark the top-threat character more clearly.